tstrijdhorst/tflow/README.md

 3. Call the binary without any arguments and it will interactively generate a configfile for you
 4. ???
 5. Profit

+# Building it yourself

+1. Checkout this repository somewhere
+2. Execute `go install`